 Pam Hansen, LCSW, Senior Director of Specialty Clinical Programs

 Pam Hansen brings nearly 30 years of experience in the San Diego non-profit and mental health field.
 Originally from Los Angeles County, Pam moved to San Diego to earn her Masters in Social Work from SDSU.
 Pam fell in love with the San Diego climate and lifestyle and decided to make the city her home.

 Pam has held many key positions at the San Diego Center for Children since joining in 2001 as a Day Treatment Program Manager.
 As the Director of Children’s Residential Treatment for eight years, she oversaw one of the Center’s largest programs and also developed an expertise and passion for mentoring new managers.
-She is able to use this expertise in her current role as the Director of Clinical Programs, supervising four diverse mental health programs: Foster Family Agency Stabilization and Treatment Program (FFAST); LifeSchool; North County Academy; and Special Families Foster Family Agency.
+She is able to use this expertise in her current role as the Senior Director of Specialty Clinical Programs supervising two diverse mental health programs: Foster Family Agency Stabilization and Treatment Program (FFAST) and North County Academy.
 Pam also serves as the Center’s Privacy Officer and representative on various San Diego County HHSA committees.

 Pam still enjoys all San Diego has to offer, and in recent months, beekeeping with her husband.

 Misty Howard has been with the Center since 2004, beginning her career as a Child Development Counselor and Administrative Assistant.
 She has been in her current role since 2007, providing administrative support to programs to ensure their compliance with all applicable regulations, accreditation standards, contractual obligations, and training requirements.
 She also chairs the Center’s Quality Council.